HR0430-H – Job Classification

 Human Resources should be requested to review newly created jobs, vacant positions in which job content is being changed, and filled positions in which job content has changed significantly.

 Human Resources will conduct a job audit with the department and incumbent employee.
-A new position or reclassified position will be re-audited only after an incumbent has been in place more than twelve months.

 Human Resources will notify the department head in writing of its recommendation.
 If a position reclassification is approved, the department is responsible for initiating and forwarding to Human Resources the PIF and a Position Change Form.
 Human Resources will advise Business & Finance of any title/position changes to assure that the position control data is updated.